tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 33 (DuFr).md

 - (DR:: 1748-06-21): Travel uneventfully west towards [[Tokra]].
 Discuss the possible evils of magic items with [[Garret Tealeaf]].
 - (DR:: 1748-06-22): Travel west towards [[Tokra]].
 Seeker contacted telepathically by [[Typhina]], a native of the feywild trapped in the ring recovered from [[Agata]].
 Much later, the party will learn this is actually Agata, playing a role.
 - (DR:: 1748-06-23): Travel uneventfully west towards [[Tokra]].
 - (DR:: 1748-06-24): Travel west towards [[Tokra]].
-Stop to examine the ruins of ancient Drankorian aqueduct, with a lingering enchantment to purify water, and increase it, duplicating what is already flowing.
+Stop to examine the ruins of ancient Drankorian aqueduct along the [[Stoneway]], with a lingering enchantment to purify water, and increase it, duplicating what is already flowing.
 Meet a family of Dunmari goat herders camped for a few days near the aqueduct.
 Stay the afternoon and evening.
 - (DR:: 1748-06-25) - (DR_end:: 1748-06-29): Continue west towards [[Tokra]].
 - (DR:: 1748-06-30), early afternoon: Arrive at the outskirts of Tokra.
 Cross the bridge, pay the toll. [[Wellby]] takes Garrett to the halfling inn in town, [[The Red Lily Inn]].
 Rest of party continues south to the [[Lakan Monastery]],  where they are welcomed by an ancient monk, [[Rishi]], [[Kenzo]]'s master and teacher.